swizzin/swizzin/README.md

 ### Some notes on escalating to root user

 If you did not log into your server with a root login, the method you use to escalate to root will directly influence the success of your installation.
-Certain distros and commands may not correctly provide you with a full root login shell when you use them, so please familiarize yourself with the following if they apply to you.
+Certain distributions and commands may not correctly provide you with a full root login shell when you use them, so please familiarize yourself with the following if they apply to you.

 #### `sudo` under Ubuntu
 If you are running Ubuntu and use `sudo` for the installation you should include the -H argument to ensure that your home directory is modified to /root.
 The installer will take care of this default for you in the future, and this should be the only time you need to specify sudo -H before running a swizzin command.
 For example: